grazhopper/svndumptool/README.txt

 It has the following commands:

+ * apply-autoprops      apply the auto-props defined in SVN's config
  * check                check a dump file
  * copy                 copy a dump file
  * cvs2svnfix           fix a cvs2svn created dump file